-Paul Leifer Nature Trail, Furnace Town Historic Site Professional Review and Guide
+Paul Leifer Nature Trail, Furnace Town Historic Site Professional Guide

 "A short, easy walk through bald cypress swamps and upland forests in The Nature Conservancy’s beautiful, 3,000-acre Nassawango Creek Preserve.
 Before European settlement, much of the farm country of the Delmarva Peninsula was a vast forest.
 Along the creeks of southeastern Maryland, the woodlands were lush groves of giant bald cypress, Atlantic white cedar, and loblolly pine.
 There were lady’s slippers and other orchids, butterflies and salamanders, hawks and warblers, otters and snakes.